Will Smith (defensive end): 2011–2013

 In 2011, Smith had 35 tackles and 6.5 sacks.
 On May 2, 2012, Smith was suspended by the NFL for the first four games of the 2012 season because of his alleged role in the New Orleans Saints bounty scandal.
 Smith's suspension was ultimately overturned on appeal to former commissioner Paul Tagliabue.
 Smith started all 16 games of the 2012 season, and was credited with 58 tackles and six sacks.

 For the 2013 season, Smith was slated to move to the outside linebacker position in the 3–4 defense favored by the Saints' new defensive coordinator, Rob Ryan.
 However, Smith suffered a knee injury (a torn ACL) in the Saints' third preseason game, against the Houston Texans on August 25, 2013, and was reported to be out for the season.
 On August 27, the Saints placed Smith on injured reserve, ending his season.

 On February 12, 2014, Smith was released by the team.

 New England Patriots

 On April 5, 2014, Smith signed with the New England Patriots.
-He was released on August 24, 2014, during the preseason.
+He was released by the Patriots on August 24, during the preseason.